FeatureToggleStudy/alv-portal/docs/SETUP.md

 Please note, that pushing docker images locally is usually not needed.
 It will be performed by the CICD toolchain automatically.

+### Run app JAR

+1. Execute `java -jar alv-portal-webapp/target/alv-portal-webapp-<project.version>.jar`.
+1. Verify that the application is running by visiting the following URL: _http://localhost:8080_.

 ### Run app docker image

-1. Execute `docker run -p 8080:80 alvch-dockerv2-local.jfrog.io/alvch/alv-portal:<project.version>`.
+1. Execute `docker run -p 8080:8080 alvch-dockerv2-local.jfrog.io/alvch/alv-portal-webapp:<project.version>`.
 1. Verify that the application is running by visiting the following URL: _http://localhost:8080_.

 ## Build & run with Angular CLI (for local development)

+Before executing any of the following commands:
+1. Switch to the **alv-portal-ui** directory.
+1. Install NPM dependencies by executing `npm install` command.

 ### Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the _target/dist_ directory.
+* If you don't have installed _ng_ client globally, replace _ng_ command with a full path as follows: `node_modules/.bin/ng build`

 ### Running unit tests